Updated February, 2023

 “Marigold, Sadie, and Rebecca are the best!
 Marigold and Sadie are so sweet, calm, and remarkably well-behaved.
 Rebecca makes the pet care as easy as it could possibly be with clear routines and communication.
 When I’m able to comfortably fit this pet care into my schedule, it is a joy.” – Veronica

-You may well already know Marigold, a sweet golden retriever-esque girl who is often walked by different people.
+You may well already know Marigold, a sweet maybe 13 year old girl who is often mistaken for a golden retriever, and is walked by lots of different people.
 She’s been in the neighborhood since 2014, and made friends with a lot of folks.
 Marigold is a dream on a leash.
 She does not pull.
 She is sometimes avoidant (does not like loud construction noises and might turn around), but never reactive or aggressive.

 I also have a beautiful long-haired calico/tortie cat named Sadie.
 She is friendly, curious and snuggly.